Jsamuda25/comp3005-finalproject/README.md

 - Ensure PostgreSQL is running on your computer.
 - Open the entire project folder in your desired IDE (preferably Intellij or VSCode).
 - Within the IDE, navigate to the Main.java file inside the src/main/java/org/example directory.
-- Press the run keyword or the green play button to compile and run the Main.java program.
+- Press the run keyword or the green play button to compile and run Main.java

 Demo video link: https://youtu.be/uvTw9TqduVI